axoflow/axosyslog-core-docs/content/docs/chapter-troubleshooting-syslog-ng/_index.md

 ---
-title: "Troubleshooting syslog-ng"
+title: "Troubleshooting"
 weight:  4100
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-This chapter provides tips and guidelines about troubleshooting problems related to syslog-ng.
+This chapter provides tips and guidelines about troubleshooting problems related to `syslog-ng`.

   - As a general rule, first try to log the messages to a local file.
-Once this is working, you know that syslog-ng is running correctly and receiving messages, and you can proceed to forwarding the messages to the server.
+Once this is working, you know that `syslog-ng` is running correctly and receiving messages, and you can proceed to forwarding the messages to the server.

   - Always check the configuration files for any syntax errors on both the client and the server using the `syslog-ng --syntax-only` command.